MJ-NT/Glass-Darkly/README.md

 I created the game as my final project for Harvard's CS50 course.

 The backend is built with Flask, a lightweight Python web framework, and uses a SQLite database to manage user data and story progress.
-The frontend uses HTML, CSS, and JavaScript, with Bootstrap providing layout and styling.
+The frontend uses HTML, CSS, and JavaScript, with Bootstrap providing additional layout and styling.

 ## Background and creative process

 _A House of Many Doors_ (henceforth referred to as HOMD) was a solo effort, written and designed by the one-man team of Harry Tuffs.
 It is a behemoth: wildly ambitious in scope, both narratively and technically.
 According to an AMA he ran on the game's discord, Tuffs had never written so much as a 'Hello World' before creating HOMD, and by his own admission, the code - written using GameMaker - is 'nightmare spaghetti'.
 Despite the enjoyment he gained from writing the content, it’s clear that the game became unwieldy due to this coding quagmire.

 Perhaps unsurprisingly then, after landing on the idea to create a browser game based on the world of HOMD, I was acutely aware of the limits of my own technical knowhow.
-My comparative deficiencies as a writer aside, I needed to temper my ambitions to make what I wanted narratively achievable in code, particularly given my shorter development timeframe.
+Given my shorter development timeframe, I needed to temper my ambitions to make what I wanted narratively achievable in code.

 I therefore decided to narrow the scope of the game to a single activity within the engaging whole: delves.
-These are 'dungeons' of a sort: contained narrative experiences in which the player character explores a series of descending floors, finally arriving at a central location with a final revelation or choice (that in the original HOMD would have consequences that stretched into the game exterior to the delve).
+These are 'dungeons' of a sort: contained narrative experiences in which the player character explores a series of descending floors, finally arriving at a central location with a final revelation or choice (that in HOMD would have consequences that stretched into the game exterior to the delve).

 In HOMD, the titular House contains 4 such delves: the Underbelly of Carapas, the Founder in Founder's Fire, the Svadilfari in Pannachak, and the Stupefaction Baths in Phobetor Quinn.

 For _Through Glass Darkly_, I opted to create a new delve.
 Since I wanted to explore as much of the world of HOMD as possible within my limited scope while also breaking new ground, I set both floors of my delve in regions of the House that do not feature a delve in the original HOMD (Ghoulwatch and the Empire of Thread, for those happy few familiar).
-Moving between floors is possible through the ‘Mirrorwise’, which is a feature of the fiction that can best be described as an alternate dimension that allows travel between mirrors.
+Moving between floors is possible through the ‘Mirrorwise’, which is a feature of the fiction that can best be described as an alternate dimension allowing travel between mirrors.

 ### Player stats